beezee/parameter_transformers/README.md

 # ParameterTransformers

-This gem provides a proxy which can encapsulate transformers to be applied to a given method/parameter combinations before the target method is called.
+This gem provides a proxy which can encapsulate transformers to be applied to given method/parameter combinations before the target method is called.

 It is useful for scenarios where you might have a stateful value that